 (Image credit: Future / Mary Wadsworth)

 Have a stylish home bar?
-Sprinkle some paper star decorations within your setup to bring a touch of the festive spirit to every corner of your home, like these Paper Star Lampshades from H&M. Even if you're working with a bar cart, a solitary standing or hanging paper star above the space would work perfectly — you could even swap out some of your glassware for those with a dose of Christmas color, like these Red Ribbon Handcrafted Drinking Glasses from Pottery Barn.
+Sprinkle some paper star decorations within your setup for a simple Christmas decorating idea that will bring an instant dose of festive spirit to any space, like these Paper Star Lampshades from H&M. Even if you're working with a bar cart, a solitary standing or hanging paper star above the space would work perfectly — you could even swap out some of your glassware for those with a pop of Christmas color, like these Red Ribbon Handcrafted Drinking Glasses from Pottery Barn.

 11. Or Opt for a Minimalist Festive Living Room